Food Safety Program

 A violation that is marked as COS (corrected on site) is a violation that has been corrected during the inspection.
 Inspectors urge food establishment operators to correct as many violations during the inspection as possible.
 Violations that are corrected on site are still given a demerit value and are factored into the total score.

 Harris County requires a manager trained in food safety to be on duty during all hours of operation.
 Establishments that do not prepare or package food and handle only prepackaged food are exempt from this requirement.
-State law also exempts day care centers from the trained food manager requirement.
 City of Houston training and training approved by the Texas Department of State Health Services is also accepted.

 Back to top